OpenBCI/Documentation/README.md

 # Documentation

-This is the current repo for OpenBCI Documentation.
+This is the current repository for the official OpenBCI Documentation!

-This branch focuses on GUI v5 changes.